realmbgl/dcos-how2marathon/ucr.md

 ### cmd and endless loop

 *marathon.json*, showing how you can keep the container long running by adding endless loop to the cmd.
-Its a handy way during development amd exploration of a container.
+Its a handy way during development and exploration of a container.
 You may have all the artifacts but want to explore configuration and execution in a more interactive way.
 The next section shows you how to get into the container.
 ```js
 {
   "id": "service",